-The issuing of a timely warning will be decided on a case-bycase basis.
+The issuing of a timely warning will be decided on a case-by-case basis.
 The university will issue a timely warning to members of the campus community when there is a report to a Campus Security Authority of a Clery Reportable Crime within the university's Clery Geography that the university considers a threat to students and employees.
 CSAs must promptly report information through k-state.edu/report so K-State can determine whether a timely warning is necessary.

-For the Manhattan campus, the K-State Police Department and the Compliance Manager will consult with the Office of Student Life to review the reported facts of the case, and determine whether to issue a timely warning, and if so, to coordinate its issuance and its contents with the Division of Communications and Marketing.
-For the K-State Salina campus, the Safety and Security department will generally consult with the Office of Academic and Student Services and the Clery Act Compliance Manager in coordination with the Division of Communications and Marketing to perform these functions.
+For the K-State Salina campus, the Safety and Security department will generally consult with the Office of Academic and Student Services and the Compliance & Conflict Resolution Manager in coordination with the Division of Communications and Marketing to perform these functions.

-For the Olathe campus, Olathe Security and Facilities will generally consult with Olathe Academic and Student Services, the Compliance Manager, the Manhattan campus Office of Student Life, and the Division of Communications and Marketing to perform these functions.
 Decisions will be made in light of all the pertinent facts surrounding the alleged crime, such as the nature of the alleged crime, the potential of a continuing danger or threat to the campus community, possible risk of compromising law enforcement efforts, and the privacy of the alleged victim, the ability of the warning to aid in the prevention of similar crimes, and the relationship to Clery Geography.

-Timely Warnings may take the form of a news release, posted material, through the automated calling or the campus emergency notification system, and other dissemination processes identified by campus administration as applicable to the situation.
+Timely Warnings may take the form of a news release, posted

+material, through the automated calling or the campus emergency notification system, and other dissemination processes identified by campus administration as applicable to the situation.